jljlpch/redux-simplifr/README.md

   component2: component2_reducer,
 })
 ```
-With this lib we can do this.
-Even more, with using [simplifr](https://github.com/krispo/simplifr) we can operate with more complex data structures
+We can achieve this using this lib.
+Even more, we can operate with more complex data structures using [simplifr](https://github.com/krispo/simplifr).

 For each component, we can pass the `path` information about which part of the state this component should manage.
-`path` is a dot separated string that indicate a json path in our state
+The `path` is a dot separated string that indicate a json path in our state
 ```js
 'commonData.path.to.component1.data'
 ```